 - In the Rocko's Modern Life episode "Dirty Dog", the parasites living on Spunky act out a typical sitcom scenario, an Odd Couple planning Dinner with the Boss.

-- While it doesn't last the full episode, the Steven Universe episode "Chille Tid" has Steven fall asleep and dream that his life is an old black-and-white sitcom, with his Rubber-Forehead Alien caretakers becoming normal humans and his struggles revolving around trying to take his crush, Connie, to The Big Dance instead of protecting the world.
+- Steven Universe: "Chille Tid" has a sequence where Steven dreams that his life is an old black-and-white sitcom.
+Here, his Rubber-Forehead Alien caretakers are normal humans and his struggles revolving around trying to take his crush, Connie, to The Big Dance instead of protecting the world.
 It ends up being suddenly cut off by Steven's newly manifested Dream Walker powers bringing in Lapis Lazuli, whose face pours out water until the room floods.

 - The Teen Titans Go! episode "Dog Hand" opens up with a sitcom theme.
-Trigon's visit is accompanied by a laugh track and he's portrayed as a Bumbling Dad who makes Incredibly Lame Puns.
+Trigon's visit is accompanied by a laugh track and he's portrayed as a Bumbling Dad who makes terrible puns.

 - There was an episode of Yin Yang Yo! where Carl the Evil Cockroach Wizard turns the main characters' life into a sitcom reminescent of The Suite Life of Zack and Cody.